telerik/winforms-docs/knowledge-base/migare-net-framework-project-to-core.md

 ## Description

-If you currently have a WinForms project that uses .NET Framework 4.8 (or older version) and you need to migrate it to .NET Core (or newer), this tutorial demonstrates a few steps how to do this in an easy way.
+If you currently have a WinForms project that uses .NET Framework 4.8 (or older version) and you need to migrate it to .NET Core (or newer), this tutorial demonstrates a few steps on how to do this in an easy way.

 Let's have the following project ("NetFrameworkDemo") that uses .NET Framework 4.7.2. and has a single RadForm with a RadGridView control: